14 Data Cleaning

 • However, it is possible to use your implicit knowledge of a participant or a data source (i.e., ghost knowledge) (Boykis 2021) to determine if values are inaccurate (e.g., a value exists for a school where you know data was not collected that wave).

-• For example, in a student-level dataset, if grade level = 2, their teacher ID should be associated with a 2nd grade teacher.
+• For example, if a student is in 2nd grade, their teacher ID should be associated with a 2nd grade teacher.
 Or, a date of birth collected from a student survey should match date of birth collected from a school district.

 4. Consistent

-• Variable values are consistently measured, formatted, or coded within a column (e.g., all values of survey date are formatted as YYYY-MM-DD).
+• Variable values are consistently measured, formatted, or categorized within a column (e.g., all values of survey date are formatted as YYYY-MM-DD).

-• Across waves and cohorts of data collection, all repeated variables are consistently measured, formatted, or coded as well (e.g., free/reduced priced lunch is consistently coded using the same code/label pair across all cohorts).
+• Across repeated collections of the same form, all variables are consistently named, measured, formatted, or coded as well (e.g., free/reduced priced lunch is consistently named and coded using the same code/label pair across all cohorts).

 5. De-identified